Come and Try Fishing

 Port Welshpool Maritime Museum.

-The Port Welshpool Maritime Museum in Turnbull Street will be serving devonshire teas in conjunction with their current exhibition of “War at Sea, the Navy in WW1”
+The Port Welshpool Maritime Museum in Turnbull Street will be serving devonshire teas in conjunction with a photo display of the historical Long Jetty.
+Local Author and historian, Cheryl Glowery, will give a talk at the museum on Saturday at 1-30pm.

 The Port Welshpool Working Group will be operating the BBQ.

 The Welshpool Primary School mothers will be operating the kitchen serving snacks and hot and cold drinks.